-FHI 360 HEADQUARTERS 2224 E NC Hwy 54 Durham, NC 27713 USA T 1.919.544.7040 F 1.919.544.7261 WASHINGTON DC OFFICE 1825 Connecticut Ave, NW Washington, DC 20009 USA T 1.202.884.8000 F 1.202.884.8400 ASIA PACIFIC REGIONAL OFFICE 19th Floor, Tower 3 Sindhorn Building 130-132 Wireless Road Kwaeng Lumpini, Khet Phatumwan Bangkok 10330 Thailand T 66.2.263.2300 F 66.2.263.2114 EAST AND SOUTHERN AFRICA REGIONAL OFFICE Hegional Office 1115 Burnett Street Hatfield Square, Building 3, 4th Floor Hatfield, Pretoria 0083 South Africa T 27.12.762.4000 F 27.12.762.4001 www.FHI360.org In Rwanda, the m4RH program is being expanded to focus on health content for young people, including information about pregnancy, puberty, HIV and other sexually transmitted infections.
-Another FHI 360 project in Tanzania involves the adaptation of an evidence-based family planning counseling and screening job aid for use on mobile phones by community health workers as part of an existing HIV home-based care program.
-The intervention also focuses on the use of mobile phones to expedite routine data collection and reporting among levels of the health system.
+FHI 360 HEADQUARTERS 2224 E NC Hwy 54 Durham, NC 27713 USA T 1.919.544.7040 F 1.919.544.7261 WASHINGTON DC OFFICE 1825 Connecticut Ave, NW Washington, DC 20009 USA T 1.202.884.8000 F 1.202.884.8400 ASIA-PACIFIC REGIONAL OFFICE 19th Floor, Tower 3 Sindhorn Building 130-132 Wireless Road Kwaeng Lumpini, Khet Phatumwan Bangkok 10330 Thailand T 66.2.263.2300 F 66.2.263.2114 SOUTHERN AFRICA REGIONAL OFFICE 2nd Floor, 339 Hilda Street Hatfield 0083 Pretoria, South Africa T 27.12.423.8000 F 27.12.342.0046 Another FHI 360 project in Tanzania involves the adaptation of an evidence-based family planning counseling and screening job aid for use on mobile phones by community health workers as part of an existing HIV home-based care program.
+The intervention will also focus on the use of mobile phones to expedite routine data collection and reporting among levels of the health system.
 In partnership with UNICEF in Zambia, FHI 360 is supporting the use of mobile technology to improve and maintain high-quality services for the prevention of mother-to-child transmission of HIV.
 To address the challenges in ensuring a continuum of care for pregnant women, new mothers and their children, the partners are piloting projects using two innovations developed by UNICEF.
 The first innovation is called Results 160, which works by sending dried-blood-spot results via text messages from the laboratory to the mobile phones of specific health care workers to ensure speedy delivery of infant HIV test results.
 The other innovation is called RemindMi (Remind Mothers and Infants), which operates by sending text-message reminders of next clinic appointments to care givers, thereby improving follow-up.
-Globally, FHI 360 collaborated with the Mobile Alliance for Maternal Action (MAMA) on a new set of culturally sensitive, postpartum family planning messages that women can receive on their mobile phones.
-These messages are designed to educate mothers on the benefits of birth spacing and reproductive health and help them make informed decisions with valuable information that can save lives.
-MAMA's postpartum family planning messages are free of charge and accessible through www.mobilemamaalliance.org.
-FHI 360/mHealth for most-at-risk populations In Ghana, the SHARPER project's Text Me!
+FHI 360/mHealth for Most-at-Risk Populations In Ghana, the SHARPER project's Text Me!
 Flash Me! helpline enables men who have sex with men to receive key health messages and referrals through text messaging.
 They can also request a call back from a helpline staffed by certified counselors trained by the national AIDS program.
 The initiative, which expanded to include female sex workers, has increased the use of HIV counseling and testing and treatment services for sexually transmitted infections by both groups.
-Through the Aksi Stop AIDS Project in Indonesia, text messages sent to men who have sex with men include reminder messages; personal invitations to clinics, events and group discussions; and fast answers when men have immediate questions or concerns.
-In Thailand, the Sex Alert communications campaign uses text messaging as part of a six-pronged communications strategy that aims to raise awareness, promote safer sexual behavior and encourage men who have sex with men to use health services for HIV/AIDS and sexually transmitted infections.
+Through the Aksi Stop AIDS Project in Indonesia, text messages sent to men who have sex with men include reminder messages; personal invitations to clinics, events, and group discussions; and fast answers when men have immediate questions or concerns.
+In Thailand, the Sex Alert communications campaign uses text messaging as part of a six-pronged communications strategy that aims to raise awareness, promote safer sexual behavior, and encourage men who have sex with men to use health services for HIV/AIDS and sexually transmitted infections.
 About FHI 360: FHI 360 is a nonprofit human development organization dedicated to improving lives in lasting ways by advancing integrated, locally driven solutions.
-Our staff includes experts in health, education, nutrition, environment, economic development, civil society, gender equality, youth, research, technology, communication and social marketing - creating a unique mix of capabilities to address today's interrelated development challenges.
-FHI 360 serves more than 60 countries and all U.S. states and territories.
+Our staff includes experts in health, education, nutrition, environment, economic development, civil society, gender, youth, research and technology - creating a unique mix of capabilities to address today's interrelated development challenges.
+FHI 360 serves more than 60 countries, all 50 U.S. states and all U.S. territories.